SecLists.Org Security Mailing List Archive

 Details:

-Talos has added and modified multiple rules in the file-other and
+Talos has added and modified multiple rules in the file-image,

 For a complete list of new and modified rules please see: